White Electoral Alliance: Political profile

 The party was extremely controversial throughout its short existence, and likely the most extreme far-right party to ever exist in Norway since the second world war.
 The party wanted to repatriate all immigrants who had come to the country since 1975.
 For non-western immigrants this would apply from 1960.
 If this proved infeasible the party advocated forced sterilization.
 The same applied to immigrants in relationships with ethnic Norwegians as well as their children.
 According to the party itself, this was to preserve the Norwegian people's ethnic composition.

-Because of these sections of the party program, Jack Erik Kjuus was on 21 February 1997 convicted by the Oslo Municipal Court and received a suspended 60-day jail sentence and a 20.000 NOK fine for violation of penal code section § 135a, also known as racism paragraph.
+Because of these sections of the party program, Jack Erik Kjuus was convicted by the Oslo Municipal Court on 21 February 1997; they received a suspended 60-day jail sentence and a 20.000 NOK fine for violation of penal code section § 135a, also known as racism paragraph.
 The ruling was appealed to the Supreme Court.
-In the Supreme Court the issue was discussed in the plenary, which had not happened for 27 years.
+In the Supreme Court, the issue was discussed in the plenary, which had not happened for 27 years.
 The ruling from the Municipal Court was upheld in November.
-Five of the justices argued that the party program was protected free speech and voted to acquit, but the remaining twelve voted for upholding the verdict, arguing that promoting ethnic cleansing was beyond free speech protections.
+Five of the justices argued that the party program protected free speech and voted to acquit, but the remaining twelve voted for upholding the verdict, arguing that promoting ethnic cleansing was beyond free speech protections.
 Kjuus also brought the case to the European Court of Human Rights, but that court ruled on 17 March 2000 that the verdict was compatible with the European Commission on Human Rights.

-As a protest against the verdict the party board withdrew shortly after.
+As a protest against the verdict, the party board withdrew shortly after.
 Jack Erik Kjuus also pulled out of politics.
 Many of its members went over to the newly established party the National Alliance.